New Jersey Veterinary Practices Declawing Study

 Asked about getting Dr Yurkus for the procedure next week.
 They said, “you should be able to get him next week as long as the pets have been seen for an exam.”
 Told them I didn’t want to pay for an exam and not be able to do the surgery and that as long as my cats are healthy for the procedure will he do it.
 They said, “yes.”

-2nd call- Vet tech2- Cat owner asked about a neuter and also a declaw and wanted to get the vet that is the most skilled at the declaw procedure.
+2nd call- Vet tech 2- Researcher asked about a neuter and also a declaw and who is their vet that is the most skilled at the declaw procedure.
 They said, “All of our vets are good and the all have done declaws and no one is better than the other.”
 They said , “We don’t have a vet that does declaws all the time because not a lot of people get their cats declawed anymore.”
 They said that all their doctors have experience because they have been doing declaws for years but said, “if you are looking for someone that does like one a day you are not really going to find that.”

 Middletown Animal Hospital vets don’t use a laser for declaws, but they have this Cutting Edge video on their website and info about laser declawing that says, “By far, one of the most common uses of the surgical laser in the veterinary hospital is to perform declawing of cats.
 Although this elective surgery has many proponents and opponents, almost everyone would agree that the advent of using the laser for declawing procedures has helped minimize the trauma associated with the surgery.
 As mentioned above, lasers will actually seal small nerves, keeping them from transmitting painful impulses.
 Cats that have been declawed with a laser are often running and playing within hours of surgery.
 In contrast, older techniques of declawing cats have potentially kept a cat uncomfortable for several days afterwards.”